All straight lines can be written as `y = mx + c`, where the `m` and `c` are numbers.

 The `m` gives you the slope, or gradient of the line.

-A gradient can be positive or negative.
-A line falling from left to right gives a negative gradient:
+Gradients can be positive or negative.
+A line rising from left to right is a positive gradient.
+A line falling from left to right gives a negative gradient.

 Answer: The gradient is -4; the intercept is -3

 Two points on a line are (0, 4) and (1, 7).
 What is the equation of the line?

 It moves along 1 (from 0 to 1).

 The line moves up 3 (from 4 to 7).

 Write the equation as `y = 3x + c`